Monaa-cmd/Mental-Health/Readme.md

 - Ask:
     [Descriptive analysis]
-    Outliers [box plot: ** not necessary because the range of the value of variables are narrow] Distribution of depression among different genders
-    Correlation between factors?
+    correlation (scatterplots matrics to see relation)

     [EDA]
-    Is there a major difference between genders?
+    Does deprivation of sleep/job satisfaction/dietary habits lead to higher chances of depression?
+[T-test/ANNOVA between depressed and group with normal well-being]

     What factors lead to higher tendency towards depression?
-And the major factors? [linear regression] What are the major factors of depression among the depressed group?
-For instance, does deprivation of sleep/job satisfaction/dietary habits lead to higher chances of depression?
-[T-test/ANNOVA between depressed and group with normal well-being]
+And the major factors? [linear regression]

     [Solutions concerning HR: What can HR do to improve the well-being of employees?]
     Should remote or hybrid work be promoted?
     Promotion of healthy lifestyle [sleep and eating] Explore trends in seeking help and employer support.
     Potential things to consider [exercise, compensation, package and bonus to support individuals under higher pressure]

+    [ML]

 - Prepare
 - Process
 - Analyze